 Courses and Participation

-Can I take IIT Online courses anywhere in the world?
+Can I take Digital Learning courses anywhere in the world?

 Internet courses are available to any IIT student anywhere in the world.
 International students may be admitted to online programs contingent upon admissions rules as administered by the office of Graduate Enrollment.
 There are international locations where students may participate in Internet courses and receive local support.
 These initiatives are coordinated by the IIT Office of International Affairs.
 Other locations may be supported based on the availability of appropriate exam administration facilities.
-Contact IIT Online Student Support Services for more information email@example.com.
+Contact the Office of Digital Learning Student Services for more information email@example.com.

 Can I take online courses at my own pace?

-No. All IIT Online courses are paced on a semester or quarter basis.
+No. All Digital Learning courses are paced on a semester or quarter basis.
 Internet lectures can be viewed 24 hours a day, seven days a week during the term.

 How do I obtain course materials?